christophe-cerin/OnlineML_ESP32/ARDUINO/PCA-TourPerret/README.md

   * **Criticism of the approach :**
       * **Limits of GHA :** The GHA algorithm is sensitive to **learning rates** ($\\eta$) and the number of iterations.
 Too high a rate can make the model unstable, while too low a rate can make it converge very slowly.
 Convergence is not always guaranteed for PCA's optimal solutions, but in most practical cases it works very well.
       * **PCA limits :** PCA, whether implemented by GHA or other methods, is a linear method.
 This means that it can only capture linear relationships between variables.
 If the relationships in your data are non-linear, other techniques such as t-SNE or auto-encoders might be more appropriate.
-      * **Loss of information :** Dimension reduction always implies a **perte d'information**.
+      * **Loss of information :** Dimension reduction always implies a **Loss of information**.
 It is crucial to ensure that the lost dimensions are not essential to the analysis you want to do.